xpladev/docs/content/en/docs/develop/core-modules/reward.md

 weight: 150
 ---

 The reward module supports settlement to validators.

 ## Concepts

-`RewardDistributeAccount` delegates to validators who will support the settlement.
-All delegation rewards in `RewardDistributeAccount` are used in settlement funds.
-These funds are collected in the `reward module account`.
-The collected funds are used to support their settlement.
+`RewardDistributeAccount` stakes XPLA and a portion of all delegation rewards accrued in `RewardDistributeAccount` are moved to the `reward module account` and devoted to settlement funds, which help validators to settle down on the XPLA Chain.

 ## Transitions

 ### Begin-Block

-Each abci begin block call, claim all rewards of `RewardDistributeAccount`.
-It claimed every block, and this reward is distributed to the `reward module account`, `community pool`, and `reserve account`.
-The ratio for each distribution follows the [parameters]({{< ref "reward#parameters" >}}).
-The amount collected in the `reward module account` is divided by expected blocks per year, and 1 block reward is sent to the `fee pool` and distributed to validators and delegators.
+Each abci begin block call, the reward module claims all delegation rewards of `RewardDistributeAccount`.
+It claims every block, and this claimed reward is distributed to the `reward module account`, `community pool`, and `reserve account`.
+The ratio among recipients follows the [parameters]({{< ref "reward#parameters" >}}).
+The amount collected in the `reward module account` is divided by the number of expected blocks per year, and 1 block reward is sent to the `fee pool`.
+Finally, the rewards in the `fee pool` is distributed to all the validators in the active set and their delegators.

 ## Parameters